rashminayakmdb/Purview/README.md

 # Execution

+ - Go to Azure portal,Click on the app service created.
+Start your app service.
- - Start the Azure app service.
-Click on browse to see that the app service is running.
+ - Click on browse to see if the app service is running.
 You should see the message 'MongoDB ChangeStream for Purview' with current timestamp.
- -

 ## Create a MongoDB collection:

   - In the Atlas portal, Create a collection under the database you are watching.
 [Portal](https://account.mongodb.com/account/login)